 Current blue-green algae alerts

-To view alerts for other water bodies in the area, go to Goulburn Murray Water website: Blue-green algae warnings and public alerts.
+To view alerts in the area, go to Goulburn Murray Water website: Blue-green algae warnings and public alerts.

 If there are active alerts, boating, fishing, sightseeing and other activities that do not involve direct water contact can still be enjoyed at the lakes.
 If you go near or come into contact with the affected water, wash the affected skin immediately in clean water.